2002-parthraj/Docker/README.md

 `docker network connect my-network2 my-container`

-Attach multiple networks to a container<br/><br/>
+Attach multiple networks to a container

-This command creates a network with a specific subnet (my-static-network) and runs a container with a static IP address (172.18.0.10) on that network.
+This command creates a network with a specific subnet (my-static-network) and runs a container with a static IP address (172.18.0.10) on that network.<br/><br/>

-`docker network create --subnet=172.18.0.0/16 my-static-network`
+`docker network create --subnet=172.18.0.0/16 my-static-network`<br/><br/>

-`docker run -d --name my-app --network my-static-network --ip 172.18.0.10 nginx`
+`docker run -d --name my-app --network my-static-network --ip 172.18.0.10 nginx`<br/><br/>

 `docker network disconnect <network_name> <container_id>`

-Disconnect a container from a network
+Disconnect a container from a network<br/><br/>

 `docker network disconnect -f my-network $(docker ps -q)`

-Disconnect all containers from a network
+Disconnect all containers from a network<br/><br/>

 `docker inspect -f '{{ .NetworkSettings.IPAddress }}' <container_id>`

-Query a specific metadata of a running container
+Query a specific metadata of a running container<br/><br/>

 `docker network inspect my_network`

-Disconnect a container from a network
+Disconnect a container from a network<br/><br/>

 `docker network rm my_network`

 Remove a network

-Information: A Dockerfile is a text document that contains a series of instructions on how to build a Docker image.
-Docker reads the Dockerfile to create an image with the environment and configuration you need for your applications.
+#### Information: A Dockerfile is a text document that contains a series of instructions on how to build a Docker image.
+Docker reads the Dockerfile to create an image with the environment and configuration you need for your applications.<br/><br/>

 `FROM image`